-HomeLife started its property management division in 1993 and currently manages 800 residential properties and continues to grow.
+HomeLife started its property management division in 1993 and has successfully managed thousands of rental properties over the years.
+Currently HomeLife manages the largest rental portfolio and continues to grow.
 We pride ourselves on our professionalism and dedication to our clients.

 HomeLife expanded to form an independent Strata Property Management division in 1996.